icopy-site/awesome/docs/awesome/awesome-cl.md

 * [Check-it](https://github.com/DalekBaldwin/check-it) - A QuickCheck-style randomized property-based testing.
 [LLGPL][8].
 * [cl-coveralls](https://github.com/fukamachi/cl-coveralls) - a helper
   library to post test coverage to Coveralls.
 See [SBCL's code coverage tool](http://www.sbcl.org/manual/index.html#sb_002dcover).
 [FreeBSD][39].

+See also:

+* [testieren](https://cicadas.surf/cgit/colin/testiere.git/about/) - a testing utility where tests are included at the top of a `defun/t` form.
+They are run when you recompile your functions interactively.
+With mocking and stubbing support.
+[GPL3][2].

 Editor utilities: